cairo-book/cairo-book/src/ch15-01-dictionaries.md

 ```

 This both examples show how we should implement both `get` and `insert` methods, and fun fact they are actually implemented this way!
 Check them out at (link).

----

-by using the entry function you can update the dictionary in a new way

-It returns a dict entry according to a key

-which is a whole new type.
-Once you ask for an entry the original dict cannot be modified in any way until you finalize working with this entry

-Once you do such entry.finalize you are given back access to the normal dictionary

-There is no performance gain, but it represents another idiomatic way of modifying a dictionary.

 ### Dictionaries of Complex Types